-Table A-29 User Object (Collection) Properties
+Table F-30 User Object (Collection) Properties

 Added Boolean (Read only)

 Returns TRUE if there are new users in the collection.
 These new User objects can be retrieved with GetAddedUsers , documented below.

 Application Application (Read only)

 Application object.

 Modified Boolean (Read only)

 Returns TRUE if any users in the collection may have been modified.
-The potentially modified User objects can be retrieved with GetModifiedUsers , docu-
+The poten-